CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 #### OPS.1.2.3.A11 Compatibility check of the sender and receiver system [IT operation]

-Before exchanging information, the systems and products used on the transmitter and receiver side SHOULD be checked for compatibility.
+Before exchanging information, the systems and products used on the sender and receiver side SHOULD be checked for compatibility.

-#### OPS.1.2.3.A12 Appropriate marking of the data carrier during shipping [User]
+#### OPS.1.2.3.A12 Appropriate marking of the data carrier during shipping [user]

 When tagging media, SHOULD ensure that sender and recipient are immediately identifiable.
 The marking of the data carriers or their packaging SHOULD make the contents of the data carriers clearly identifiable to the recipient.
 The labeling of data carriers with information worth protecting SHOULD NOT allow any conclusions as to the nature and content of the information.